This is an artist's conception of the event horizon surrounding the object, Cygnus XR-1.

 have found material spiraling into black holes!

-Both teams have shown evidence for event horizons surrounding black holes.
+Both teams found what they think to be event horizons around black holes.

 Event horizons are the point around a black hole from which nothing (not even light!) can escape!
 Only black holes have event horizons, so finding an event horizon is finding a black hole.